Matroid: History

 In his seminal paper, Whitney provided two axioms for independence, and defined any structure adhering to these axioms to be "matroids".

-(Although it was perhaps implied, he did not include an axiom requiring at least one subset to be independent.)

 His key observation was that these axioms provide an abstraction of "independence" that is common to both graphs and matrices.

 Because of this, many of the terms used in matroid theory resemble the terms for their analogous concepts in linear algebra or graph theory.

 Almost immediately after Whitney first wrote about matroids, an important article was written by (MacLane 1936) on the relation of matroids to projective geometry.
 A year later, (van der Waerden 1937) noted similarities between algebraic and linear dependence in his classic textbook on Modern Algebra.

 In the 1940s Richard Rado developed further theory under the name "independence systems" with an eye towards transversal theory, where his name for the subject is still sometimes used.